Shultz Energy Fellowships

 Secretary Shultz passed away Feb.
 6, 2021, at the age of 100.
 He was a paragon for many at Stanford and elsewhere for his ceaseless efforts to fight climate change and his strong support of sustainable energy policies.

-- Create an avenue for Stanford students interested in energy to participate in influential, paid fellowships with energy-related government organizations in the Western United States.
+- Create an avenue for Stanford students interested in energy to participate in influential, paid fellowships with energy-related government organizations in the Western United States and beyond.

 - Provide municipal, state, regional and federal agencies with highly motivated Stanford students and supporting resources.